 This venue is on the third floor of the building, but the staircase has sturdy stair-rails capable of supporting weight, and an elevator with a weight grade of 4000 lbs.
 The venue is entirely raked seating up short steps, with folding chairs in the front row that can be removed for wheelchair patrons.

 Starting June 1st, all parking on the island is paid parking from 11am-6pm, some of which are accessible stalls that can be found across the island.
 There are a few spots right by the Waterfront Theatre, but the passenger side of the parking spot is blocked by a pole which may prevent cars from fully opening their doors.
-Studio 1398 shares parking with Waterfront and may be subject to the same parking issues.
+The Nest (Studio 1398) shares parking with Waterfront and may be subject to the same parking issues.

 During the run of the conference, we ask patrons to be respectful of those with asthma, allergies, and other chemical and fragrance sensitivities during workshops or performances, and keep scented products to a minimum, when possible.